JosipRadnik/console_colors_function/README.md

-A simple app which demonstratest how functions work in Dart.
+A simple app which demonstrates how functions work in Dart.

 This app doesn't work on VSC terminal.
 Error: "Global evaluation requires a thread to have been loaded.".